eartifacts/eartifacts.github.io/content/museum/Off_Minor_-_Monday_Morning_Quarterbacks/index.md

 Also of note is the orchestration here.
 The ensemble itself is typical of rock music in general: the classic [power trio](https://en.wikipedia.org/wiki/Power_trio).
-But the way that the power trio is used here is unusual (although characteristic of Off Minor as a band).
+But the way that the power trio is used here is unusual (although characteristic of
-The bass is here at the forefront of the arrangement alongside the guitar, and the two weave together their own melodies while the drums play a groove that both reinforces the rhythms of the bass and guitar (with the more-or-less {{
-time_sig(n=6, d=8) }} feel in the snare and kick drum) and also plays against it (with the straight quarter notes in the hi-hats).
-This particular theme as it is played here is vaguely a call-and-response, with the bass going into its very high register (hence the use of <i>8<sup>va</sup></i> in the transcription) to respond to the chord-melody of the guitar.
+{{ artist(name="Off Minor") }} as a band).
+The bass is here at the forefront of the arrangement alongside the guitar, and the two weave together their own melodies while the drums play a groove that both reinforces the rhythms of the bass and guitar (with the more-or-less {{ time_sig(n=6, d=8) }} feel in the snare and kick drum) and also plays against it (with the straight quarter notes in the hi-hats).
+This particular theme as it is played here is vaguely a call-and-response, with the bass going into its very high register (hence the use of <i class="serif">8<sup>va</sup></i> in the transcription) to respond to the chord-melody of the guitar.

 From here we will take a look at a traditional decomposition of this theme into &ldquo;harmony&rdquo; and &ldquo;melody&rdquo;.